jasonnmnd/jason1440049328.github.io/README.md

 # jason1440049328.github.io

 My personal website.
-Website template provided by HTML5UP, used with permission for personal use under creative commons liscense.
+Website template provided by HTML5UP, used with permission for personal use under Creative Commons license.